louislam/uptime-kuma/CONTRIBUTING.md

 The frontend code build into "dist" directory.
 The server uses "dist" as root.
 This is how production is working.

+# Can I create a pull request for Uptime Kuma?

+Generally, if the pull request is working fine and it do not affect any existing logic, workflow and perfomance, I will merge to the master branch once it is tested.

+If you are not sure, feel free to create an empty pull request draft first.

+## Pull Request Examples

+### ✅ High - Medium Priority

+- Add a new notification
+- Add a chart
+- Fix a bug

+### *️⃣ Requires one more reviewer

+I do not have such knowledge to test it

+- Add k8s supports

+### *️⃣ Low Priority

+It chnaged my current workflow and require further studies.

+- Change my release approach

+### ❌ Won't Merge

+- Duplicated pull request
+- Buggy
+- Existing logic is completely modified or deleted
+- A function that is completely out of scope

 # Project Styles

 I personally do not like something need to learn so much and need to config so much before you can finally start the app.